craigduncanlab/singlecell/genome_sizes.md

 Until recently, perfect reproduction of the biological basis for an individuals' 'genome' wasn't possible, because it was itself an abstraction of a diploid cell into a haploid cell-equivalent genome:

- - "most [genome] assemblers output a “mosaic” genome sequence that arbitrarily alternates between parental alleles8. " (Ref 1) or
+ - "most [genome] assemblers output a “mosaic” genome sequence that arbitrarily alternates between parental alleles8. " (Ref 1)
  - 'Human genomes are typically assembled as consensus sequences that lack information on parental haplotypes.'
 (Ref 2)
  - "Many approaches, however, generate either an unphased or only partially resolved representation of a diploid genome, in which polymorphisms are detected but not assigned to one or the other of the homologous chromosomes."
 (Ref 2).